-Mohammad is a postgraduate researcher in Computing in the Department of Computing and Informatics, Bournemouth University, UK.
+Mohammad is a PhD candidate in the Department of Computing and Informatics, Bournemouth University, UK.
 He received his MSc in Informatics Engineering from Thishreen University, Syria.
 He worked as a teaching assistant at Thisreen University, Syria.
 His research is focused on the explainability and transparency of AI-based decision-making tools, i.e., the systematic design of explainability solutions for collaborative Human-AI decision-making environments.

-Mohammad has a keen interest in studying user trust which he defines as a crucial requirement of deploying AI-based solutions in real-world problems as it has dynamic nature (over-trust and under-trust).
-He focuses on the principles, methods and tools needed to engineer trust-aware technology able to calibrate manage trust in such technologies.
+Mohammad has a keen interest in studying user trust, which he defines as a crucial requirement of deploying AI-based solutions in real-world problems as it has dynamic nature (over-trust and under-trust).
+He focuses on the principles, methods and tools needed to engineer trust-aware technology to calibrate trust in such technologies.

 Profile of Teaching UG